A Proof Of The Riemann Hypothesis: Some definitions and lemmas

+\begin{lem}(see\cite{con},Chapter VII,1.10 Proposition) A sequence $\{ f_n \}$ in $(C(G, \Omega), \rho)$ converges to $f$ if and only if $\{ f_n \}$ converges to $f$ uniformly on all compact subsets of $G$. \end{lem} \textbf{Definition} (see\cite{R},Chapter 1, \S 1.1)For the above lemma the sequence $\{ f_n \}$ in $(C(G, \Omega), \rho)$, which converges to $f$ with respect to the metric $\rho$, is called compactly convergent in $G$.

-(b)\,\ $\mathscr{F}$ is equiucontinuous at each point of $G$. \end{thm} \begin{defi} If $G$ is an open set in $\mathbb{C}$ then $ H(G)$ denotes the set all analytic functions.
-We will always assume that the metric on $H(G)$ is the metric which it inherits as a subset of $C(G,\Omega).$ \end{defi} \begin{lem}
+If $G$ is a region in $\mathbb{C}$ then $H(G)$ denotes the set all analytic functions.
+We will always assume that the metric on $H(G)$ is the metric which it inherits as a subset of $C(G,\Omega).$